 Potassium helps your nerves fire properly so that they respond to stimulation.
 Again, this happens via electrical signals that travel from cell to cell.

 As part of the nervous system, your brain also needs potassium.
 The mineral allows brain cells to communicate, both with each other and with cells that are farther away.
 Changes in potassium levels have been linked to learning, the release of hormones, and metabolism.

 Your doctor will examine you and listen to your heartbeat.
 You will be asked questions about your medical history, diet, and medications.
-It is important to make sure your doctor knows about all the medicines you are taking, including over-the-counter products such as herbs and other supplements.

 You will get lab tests to check the level of potassium in your blood and urine.
 Your doctor will explain your specific results.
 Many different things can affect your potassium level.
 If your potassium level appears high, your doctor will likely repeat the blood test.